multiversx/mx-chain-scripts/README.md

         #upgrades the node(s) on the local machine
         ./script.sh upgrade - when running just nodes

-        ./script.sh upgrade_squad - when running the observing squad configuration
+        ./script.sh upgrade_squad - when running with the observing squad configuration

+        ./script.sh upgrade_multikey - when running with the multikey squad configuration

         ./script.sh upgrade_proxy - whenever you need to update the MultiversX Proxy instance (in the observing squad configuration)